 After being warned by various different backpackers and travellers that Dublin was a dirty and busy city…. turns out we liked it.
 Dublin was actually quite cool if a little expensive for food and drink.
 Also, we didn’t do very much as we had basically run out of money.
 So we stayed at our hostel near the council buildings and explored free and cheaper attractions around the city, visited cathedrals, explored the city streets etc. One thing we did pay for was to walk through the exhibition and view the book of Kells.
 For those who don’t know the books of Kells is a beautifully illustrated and preserved manuscript of the 4 gospels of the first testament of the bible.
 Of which a lot of Irish art has been passed down through.
 It was quite interesting to read the history about it, the book of Kells is housed in the Trinity College in central Dublin.
 The rest of the walk exhibition took us through the very large library of very old books that the college continues to collect and restore.

-We also decide to chase the final sunrise for us in Ireland, so alarms were set for really really early and we travelled out of Dublin city and climbed to the high point of a small hill, which is a local nature reserve and dog walking Mecca.
+We also decided to chase the final sunrise for us in Ireland, so alarms were set for really, really early and we travelled out of Dublin city and climbed to the high point of a small hill, which is a local nature reserve and dog walking Mecca.
 We got very lucky with the weather, no wind or rain with only a small amount of cloud.

 We thoroughly enjoyed our time in Ireland, all the time we were there, we were fortunate to have had great weather and met some amazing people.

-With a 10am start 8 pubs and 6 train stops later the crowd arrived at Abby Square where some small groups did a haka. not the most organised or enthusiastic en to the day but oh well.
+With a 10am start 8 pubs and 6 train stops later the crowd arrived at Abby Square where some small groups did a haka.
+Not the most organised or enthusiastic end to the day but oh well.

 After much thought and trial and error, I have come up with a crazy idea.
 I am going to try and change my working habits around and try and improve my productivity.